liip/chusho/packages/docs/guide/components/button.md

 ```

 ::: warning
-When a button is rendered as a link (i.e. an `a` tag), it will not apply the `type` nor the `disabled` prop as they aren't valid attributes for such HTML tag.
+When a button is rendered as a link (i.e. an `a` element), it will not apply the `type` nor the `disabled` props as they aren’t valid attributes for this HTML element.
 :::

 ### Type Submit